zhenging/math265b/misc/fundamental_theorem_of_calculus.md

 ---
 tags: [integration, the fundamental theorem]
+page: 355
+section: 5.3 Fundamental Theorem of Calculus
 ---

 ### The Fundamental Theorem of Calculus

-> Theorem 5.3 (Part 1) Fundamental Theorem of Calculus
-If $f$ is continuous on $[a,b]$ then the area function
+>Theorem 5.3 (Part 1) Fundamental Theorem of Calculus If $f$ is continuous on $[a,b]$ then the area function
 $$
 A(x) = \int_a^x {f(t)}dt, \text{ for } a \les x \les b